 How to Make and Use Egg Wash

 It’s very simple to make an egg wash.
-All you have to do is blend the egg and water with a whisk or fork.
+All you do is blend the egg and water with a whisk or fork.

 The best way to apply an egg wash to your pastry is with a pastry brush.
-A brush allows you to spread the wash in a nice thin layer over the pastry dough.
+A brush lets you spread the wash thinly over the pastry dough.

-- Classic Chicken Pot Pie – used to give the pie crust a nice golden brown sheen.
+- Classic Chicken Pot Pie – used to give the pie crust a nice golden brown color.

-- Broccoli-Cauliflower Galette – applied to puff pastry to help browning.
+- Broccoli-Cauliflower Galette – applied to puff pastry to help it brown.